Bayern Munich wins 8th straight Bundesliga title

-BREMEN, Germany (AP) — Bayern Munich secured its eighth successive German Bundesliga title Tuesday with two games to spare after beating Werder Bremen 1-0 with a goal from Robert Lewandowski.
+BREMEN, Germany (AP) — Cheers echoed around an empty stadium as Bayern Munich celebrated its eighth straight Bundesliga title amid the coronavirus pandemic Tuesday.

-With no fans in the stands on a wet night in Bremen, it was a subdued and strange celebration for Bayern’s players, who put on commemorative T-shirts and paid tribute to their supporters with cheers.
+With no fans in the stands on a wet night in Bremen, it was a subdued and strange celebration for Bayern’s players, who put on commemorative T-shirts and paid tribute to their absent supporters with cheers.

+German media have dubbed the team the “Geister-Meister” — the ghost champions.

 “Celebrating without the fans is a bit complicated,” Lewandowski told broadcaster Sky.
 “The atmosphere is missing and something else, not the motivation, but the passion from the fans.”